HassanShakerIsmail/hugoWebsite/content/projects/mywebsite.md

 Now, first thing you'll need to do this, is download Hugo, git, and choclately if you're on windows.
 If you're a Mac or Linux user, sorry - but this tutorial won't be for you.
 Anyway, you can find and download the 3 at https://gohugo.io/, https://git-scm.com/, and https://chocolatey.org/.
 Also, make sure you're on an administrator when you run powershell, or your terminal of choice!

 ## Second step (setup)
 Now that you've got git, hugo, and chocolatey setup, we now will actually set up the website.
 Using powershell or whatever terminal of choice you have, simply navigate to your directory of choice and type "hugo new site (your site name here) -f toml" to create a websites frame.
 This will be where all your files, config, etc will be placed.
 Note, you may opt to have a yml config file, but for this tutorial (and my website) I've opted to use toml.
 With that said and done, configuare your config.toml file properly.
-If you don't know how to do this, I'd recommend watching https://www.youtube.com/watch?v=hjD9jTi_DQ4&t=1032s (an excellent tutorial I've partially used), OR simply just copy paste a config file from a theme's github respository of your choice (this is typically okay, as most themes follow an MIT free use license.), of course for maximal freedom though, it's best to write your own config.
+If you don't know how to do this, I'd recommend you simply just copy paste a config file from a theme's github respository of your choice (this is typically okay, as most themes follow an MIT free use license; but please do check that the files owner is okay with this.), of course for maximal freedom though, it's best to write your own config.

 Anyway, it's time to pick a theme for your website.
 You can find a wide assortment of themes from https://themes.gohugo.io/ although my website as you might have seen at the bottom of the page, is running the https://themes.gohugo.io/themes/hermit/ theme.